Balancing lake

 In open countryside, heavy rainfall soaks into the ground and is released relatively slowly into watercourses (ditches, streams, rivers).
 In an urban area, the extent of hard surfaces (roofs, roads) means that the rainfall is dumped immediately into the drainage system.
-If left unchecked, this will cause widespread flooding downstream.
-The function of a balancing lake is to contain this surge and release it slowly.
+If left unchecked, this has the potential to cause flooding downstream.
+The function of a balancing lake as part of a sustainable urban drainage scheme is to contain this surge and release it slowly.
 Failure to do this, especially in older settlements without separate storm sewers and foul sewers, can cause serious pollution as well as flooding.

 Engineering

 At its simplest, a balancing lake can be constructed by creating a dam across a drain or stream at a convenient valley, with a restricted diameter outlet pipe through the dam.
-Normal flows are carried happily through the pipe, but heavy flows back up and the water behind the dam is choked back.
+Normal flows pass through the pipe without restriction, while heavy flows create a backup, causing water levels behind the dam to rise.
 Over the following few days, the level subsides.
 This is often enough for a small housing development.

 More advanced systems are computer-controlled such that the entire flow of a river can be diverted into a holding lake, perhaps to reduce the impact of a large scale rainstorm in the catchment on communities downriver.

 For aesthetic and safety reasons, the system can be designed so that there is a permanent lake.
 A lake with an equivalent area of 1,000 by 1,000 metres will hold a million cubic metres of water for each metre of depth.
 Typically such a lake would have an outer earth bank of 1 metre, then a leisure path, then a 10 cm inner bank to the steady-state level.